-- Similarly, on the right side of the formula node i.e. on the output side of the node click right and from the dropdown menu select Add output as shown in the figure below,
+Similarly, on the right side of the formula node, i.e., on the output side of the node.
+Press right-click and from the dropdown menu select Add output, as shown in the figure below.

 Figure 7: Adding output node

-- At the input side create three nodes because of three inputs co-efficient and at the output side create two nodes as we have two roots as the output, as shown in the figure below.
+On the input side, create three nodes because of the three input co-efficients, and on the output side, create two nodes as we have two roots as the output, as shown in the figure below.

 Figure 8: Inputs and outputs

-- Connect the input nodes to the input controls and the output nodes to output indicators and name the variables, as shown in the figure below,
+Connect the input nodes to the input controls and the output nodes to the output indicators and name the variables, as shown in the figure below.

 Figure 9: Connections

-- Don’t forget to align each group of block according to the orientation as I have done, and I have explained in previous tutorials.
+Don’t forget to align each group of blocks according to the orientation, as we have done here and already explained in previous tutorials.